whatsmate/whatsmate.github.io/_posts/2017-04-12-send-whatsapp-group-message-nodejs.md

    * <img src="/img/newgroup.png" alt="Create a new WhatsApp group"> <br><br>
 2. Add the secret gateway to the group.
    * <img src="/img/add-gateway-to-group.png" alt="Name the WhatsApp group"> <br><br>
-3. Remember the name you gave to the group (e.g. "Happy Club")
+3. Say "Hi" to the group from your own WhatsApp client to let the gateway recognize the new group.
 4. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/a41b8cabf62582c8e0ef74fdfc7dca79.js"></script>
 5. Customize the TODO lines in the Node.js script:
    * Specify your gateway instance ID on line 5.